-This is a one semester course.
-Students will earn ½ credit upon successful completion.
-In this course the student’s public speaking experience is developed as a basic skill in the oral communication process.
+In this one semester course, the student’s public speaking experience is developed as a basic skill in the oral communication process.
 The student will gain poise, confidence, effective verbal and nonverbal delivery skills, organizational techniques and structure.
 Students will perform various forms of persuasive and informative speeches.
 Each freshman is required to take this one semester course.

 This is a one semester course designed for all grade levels regardless of experience with debate.
 Students will be introduced to the basic theory of public forum debate and are provided with an open forum for these skills to be tested.
 Students will focus on the basic skills of the debate process, identifying and analyzing issues, organizing ideas for effective written and oral persuasive communication, and gathering and evaluating information.
 This course will debate on current social issues across the country.
 Students must be able and willing to spend time outside of the classroom doing research and studying for this course.
 Participation in debate as a co-curricular activity is strongly encouraged but not required for this course.